Trick or Treat Scooby-Doo!: Music

 The film's original score was composed by Ryan Shore.

 Release

-Trick or Treat Scooby-Doo! was released digitally on October 4, 2022, and is was released on DVD on October 18, 2022, by Warner Bros.
+Trick or Treat Scooby-Doo! was released digitally on October 4, 2022, and was released on DVD on October 18, 2022, by Warner Bros.
 Home Entertainment (through Studio Distribution Services).

 The film made its TV premiere on Cartoon Network on October 14, 2022, at 7pm ET/PT, and then streaming on HBO Max the next day.